Act of oath of six Ingush clans to Russia: History

+Granat Encyclopedic Dictionary states that the Ingush despite being nominally under Russian rule, were long time completely independent and repeatedly fought against the Russians.

 Involved parties

-General Delpozzo, the commander of the Vladikavkaz fortress, represented the Russian Empire while the influential Ingush clans were represented by ten elders from the six major teips, which were the Targimkhoev, Khamkhoev, Ozdoev, Egiev, Kartoev and Evloev.
+General Delpozzo, the commander of the Vladikavkaz fortress, represented the Russian Empire while the influential Ingush clans were represented by ten elders from the six major teips, which were the Targimkhoi, Khamkhoi, Ozdoi, Egikhoi, Kartoi and Yovloy.

 Content of the oath

 With the oath, the clans obliged themselves to fulfill several duties.
-These duties included the task to deploy fully equipped detachments of at least 1000 people to fight the enemies of Russia (mentioned by name are the Chechens), report attacks on fortresses, transfer representatives of hostile groups to the Russian authorities and ensure the unhindered passage of Russian troops through villages.
+These duties included the task to deploy fully equipped detachments of at least 1000 people to fight the enemies of Russia (mentioned by name are the Chechens and Karabulaks), report attacks on fortresses, transfer representatives of hostile groups to the Russian authorities and ensure the unhindered passage of Russian troops through villages.
 If these obligations were broken, the violater would be declared a traitor and rioter and would be dealt with by the Russian command.